 It’s a good idea to hire a Louisiana truck accident attorney if you’ve been in a truck accident in Lafayette.
-These cases are typically much more complex than your standard car accident due to the seriousness of the injuries and the fact that there may be multiple at-fault parties.
+These cases are typically much more complex than your standard car accident claim due to the seriousness of the injuries and the fact that there may be multiple liable parties.

-The truck company’s insurers will do whatever it takes to blame you to reduce the amount of compensation they’ll have to pay.
-A personal injury lawyer who specializes in truck accidents understands how the insurers work.
+The truck company’s insurer will do whatever it takes to blame you to reduce the amount of compensation it has to pay.
+A personal injury lawyer who handles truck accident cases understands how insurance companies work.
 They can protect you from their tactics.

 Insurance companies can be aggressive when it comes to settling cases quickly.
 An initial offer from an insurance company may seem like a large amount of money, but chances are, it is not enough to cover your future medical needs.
 When an insurer won’t offer you enough to cover the full value of your damages, your truck accident lawyer may need to take your case to trial.

-Approximately 90% of personal injury claims will settle without a trial.
+Approximately 90 percent of personal injury claims will settle without a trial, per Cornell University Law School.
 Insurers try to avoid going to court whenever possible because the process is expensive.